conflabs/wcia-analytes/docs/Metals.md

-# Heav yMetals
+# Metals
-A list of Heavy Metals Analytes for use in interoperability.
+A list of Metals Analytes for use in interoperability.

 ----------------------------------------